frida/frida-website/_i18n/en/_docs/stalker.md

-functions which we will cover in more detail later, emit code to transfer control back into `gum_exec_ctx_replace_current_block_with()` via an entry gate ready to process the next block (unless there is an optimization where we can bypass stalker and go direct to the next instrumented block, or we are entering into an excluded range).
+functions which we will cover in more detail later, emit code to transfer control back into `gum_exec_ctx_replace_current_block_with()` via an entry gate ready to process the next block (unless there is an optimization where we can bypass Stalker and go direct to the next instrumented block, or we are entering into an excluded range).

 ## Gates